 This documentation is available online with the SAS System.
 To access SAS/OR documentation from the SAS windowing environment, select Help from the main menu and then select SAS Help and Documentation.
-(Alternatively, you can type help OR in the command line.)
 On the Contents tab, expand the SAS Products and SAS/OR items.
 Then expand the book you want to view.
 You can search the documentation by using the Search tab.